minayousseif/OnePlusRooting/README.md

 You can do this on your OnePlus One by holding down the power button and the volume up button.
 When you see the fastboot logo, connect your device to your computer.

-2- make sure you backup all your data
+2- Make sure you backup all your data

 3- Run the script on your own risk :) depending on your OS